Basic data reduction

 from Vector of number v

-A common situation is to have vector-valued streams where each value in the vector represents data from a different sensor.
-To be able to do statistics on the values from each sensor in this case, you have to extract each dimension as a separate stream.
+A common situation is to have vector streams where each element in a vector represents data from a different sensor.
+To be able to do statistics on the measurements from each sensor in this case, you have to extract each dimension as a separate stream.

 Let's create a function that returns a simulated vector stream that will help us illustrate this.
-The following function simulates the result from three different sensors, where the values have been pivoted into a single stream of vectors with three values:
+The following function simulates the result from three different sensors, where the elements have been pivoted into a single stream of vector elements having three values:

 create function my_vector_stream() -> Stream of Vector of Number